opensesamemedia/syncstage-docs/docs/web/sdk-methods.md

 * `desktopAgentDelegate` - delegate object to receive events with information of desktop agent acqusition and release to prevent users from using SyncStage in multiple browser tabs at once

 * `onTokenExpired` - callback to be called when `jwt` expires, callback should return new refetched `jwt`

-* `desktopAgentPort` - port for communication with local desktop agent, 18080 by default

 ### Initialize